Deficiency Judgments: Will You Still Owe Money After the Foreclosure?

 Deficiency judgment laws vary from state to state and can be complicated.
 If you're facing a foreclosure, it's crucial to understand how the law works in your state.

-The bottom line is that whether you'll owe a deficiency after foreclosure depends on your state's foreclosure laws and what kind of foreclosure you're facing.
-So, to find out whether your state has an anti-deficiency statute and whether you're facing a judicial or a nonjudicial foreclosure, do some legal research or talk to a foreclosure lawyer.
+Ultimately, whether you'll owe a deficiency after foreclosure depends on your state's foreclosure laws and what kind of foreclosure you're facing.
+So, to find out whether your state has an anti-deficiency statute and whether you'll go through a judicial or a nonjudicial foreclosure, do some legal research or talk to a foreclosure lawyer.

 FACING FORECLOSURE ?